g-cordero/g-cordero.github.io/_pages/index.md

     image_caption: "[Designed by Freepik](https://www.freepik.com/free-photo/young-woman-sitting-library-using-books-computer_5495048.htm)"
     title: "Research methods and mentoring"
     excerpt:
-        "I am interested in applying different research methods and provide mentoring for students."
+        "I am interested in applying different research methods and mentoring students."
   - image_path: /images/assessment.jpg
     alt: "Interest in assessment"
     image_caption: "[Designed by Freepik](https://www.freepik.com/free-photo/kid-doing-occupational-therapy-session_18036573.htm?query=psychological&from_query=psychological+assessment)"
     title: "Psychological and cognitive assessment"
     excerpt:
-        "I am interested in improving the techniques used during psychological and cognitive assessment."
+        "I want to improve the psychological and cognitive assessment techniques."
   - image_path: /images/Intervention.jpg
     alt: "Interest in intervention"
     image_caption: "[Designed by Freepik](https://www.freepik.com/free-photo/young-woman-doing-speech-therapy-with-little-boy_18683349.htm#query=psychology%20child&position=46&from_view=search)"
     title: "Academic and cognitive intervention"
     excerpt:
-        "I am interested in developing and conducting cognitive and academic interventions for children."
+        "I am interested in developing cognitive and academic interventions for school and university populations."
 ---

 I am an Assistant Professor at [Ponce Health Sciences University](https://www.psm.edu/) in Puerto Rico.
 I teach courses about research methods and psychological and cognitive assessment in the School of Behavioral and Brain Sciences.

-My main areas of research are on assessment and intervention of cognition and academic skills at PHSU [Cognition, Learning, and Technology Laboratory (CLTLab)](https://cognition-learning-tech-lab.github.io/).
+I am a researcher at the [Cognition, Learning, and Technology Laboratory (CLTLab](https://cognition-learning-tech-lab.github.io/); co-led by Dr. Mario E. Bermonti-Pérez).
+We use technology to understand neuropsychological functioning in healthy persons and persons experiencing mental and physical illnesses.
+My main areas of research are on the assessment and intervention of cognition (e.g., cognitive planning, attention, working memory) in people with neurodevelopmental disorders (e.g., ADHD).
+Also, I am interested in applying qualitative methods to understand cognition in different populations and mentoring students in these areas.
 You can find more information in the <a href="{{ site.url }}{{ site.baseurl }}/research">Research section</a>.

 <!-- Delete next line if you prefer not to have a feature row. -->